MK2112/guardian-sync/README.md

 ![Cloud Sync](https://img.shields.io/badge/Cloud%20Sync-Supported-blueviolet.svg)
 ![Build](https://github.com/MK2112/guardian-sync/actions/workflows/test.yml/badge.svg)

-guardian-sync provides a PGP encryption layer for zero-trust cloud storage.
-Files are automatically encrypted with PGP before they sync, and decrypted locally when needed.<br>
+guardian-sync builds a PGP encryption layer for zero-trust cloud storage.<br>
+Files are automatically PGP-encrypted before they sync, and they get decrypted locally when needed.<br>
 All encryption and decryption happens on your device, ensuring your data remains private and secure.

 ## Features

-- Automatic PGP encryption of files before they sync
+- Automated PGP encryption of files before they sync
-- Automatic decryption of files when they're updated
+- Automated decryption of files when they're updated
-- Works with your existing cloud sync client installation
+- Works with any cloud sync client
 - Monitoring for local changes
 - Event-based checking for remote changes

 ## Requirements

 - Python 3.10.x or higher
-- GnuPG installed on your system
+- [GnuPG](https://gnupg.org/) installed on your system
-- Some cloud sync client installed and configured on your computer
+- A cloud sync client installed and configured on your computer

 ## Installation